 Late summer into fall is their starring moment.
 Large clusters of white flowers are held upright above oak leaf-shaped foliage.
 Flowers become rose-pink in fall, and leaves turn deep red-bronze.
 Up to 5 ft. tall and wide.
 Zone: 5 – 9

-North American native with profuse and very fragrant white flower spikes that keep pollinators happy in the heat of summer and into fall.
+North American native with profuse and very fragrant white flower spikes.
+This keeps pollinators happy in the heat of summer and into fall.
 Grows well in wet areas, too.
 Up to 4 ft. tall and wide.
 Zone: 4 – 9

 We had to have a conifer!
-This one’s valuable in the landscape year round due to its natural, dense, dome shape that’s so helpful in smaller spaces.
+This one's valuable in the landscape year round.
+This is due to its natural, dense, dome shape that's so helpful in smaller spaces.
 Finely-textured foliage turns rusty red in winter.
 Fuss-free, too!
 Up to 3 ft. tall and wide (wider with age).
 Zone: 5 – 7

 Tips to Keep the Garden Looking Happy

 - Keep watering.
 Especially all those shrubs and perennials which need a deep soaking of about 1-inch of water each and every week.

 - Keep weeding.
 Yes, you’re over it at this point, but yank them before they go to seed.
 Not doing so will only buy you problems next spring!

 - Keep dead heading.
 Snip spent flowers on annuals, roses, and perennials now and many will reward you with more blooms well into fall.

 - Keep mulching.
 Because it helps with both numbers one and and two on this list.
 Plus it keeps the garden looking clean and fresh even as the show begins to wind down.